-SafetyWing travel insurance offers two insurance plans that we will be exploring in this article.
+SafetyWing travel insurance offers two insurance plans we will explore in this article.
 The first is its travel insurance plan, called Nomad Insurance.

 Nomad Insurance is a standard travel medical insurance that covers people from all over the world while outside their home country.
 The medical coverage includes if you become sick or get in an accident while traveling abroad.

 The travel insurance includes coverage for travel delays, lost checked luggage, and personal liability.
-The second plan is called Remote Health, the global primary health insurance plan for remote workers and digital nomads that travel long-term.
+The second plan is called Remote Health, the global primary health insurance plan for remote workers and digital nomads who travel long-term.

 Remote Health is a fully-equipped insurance plan designed for remote workers and digital nomads who can stay abroad for as long as they, please.
 Remote Health offers full coverage in a traveler’s home country as well as all over the world.

 SafetyWing Review: Key Features